scionproto/scion/doc/sig.rst

 SCION Gateway Routing Protocol (SGRP)
 =====================================

-The SCION Gateway Routing Protocol (SGRP) enables IP-in-SCION tunneling endpoints (should this be SIGs?) to map IP prefixes to SCION ASes.
+The SCION Gateway Routing Protocol (SGRP) enables SIGs to map IP prefixes to SCION ASes.

-A tunneling endpoint participating in SGRP between two SCION ASes does the following:
+A SIG participating in SGRP between two SCION ASes does the following:

-1. It discovers the tunneling endpoints in the remote SCION AS by periodically sending a discovery message to the Control Plane of the remote AS which replies with a list of local tunneling endpoints.
+1. It discovers the SIGs in the remote SCION AS by periodically sending a discovery message to the Control Plane of the remote AS which replies with a list of local tunneling endpoints.

-2. It periodically queries each discovered tunneling endpoint in the remote AS to learn the IP prefixes that it announces.
-From that, the local tunneling endpoint builds a mapping of IP prefix to remote tunneling endpoints.
+2. It periodically queries each discovered SIG in the remote AS to learn the IP prefixes that it announces.
+From that, the local SIG builds a mapping of IP prefix to remote SIGs.

-3. When queried by a remote tunneling endpoint, the local tunneling endpoint replies with the set of IP prefixes it wants to announce.
+3. When queried by a remote SIG, the local SIG replies with the set of IP prefixes it wants to announce.

 The set of announced IP prefixes can either be statically configured or can be dynamically learned via BGP.